zowe/zowe-cli/docs/Design_for_selecting_auth_type.md

 - imperative\src\rest\src\session\ConnectionPropsForSessCfg.ts

-  - addPropsOrPrompt - Near the end of this function, a call to AuthOrder.cacheCredsAndAuthOrder will ensure that the right authentication resides in the session.
+  - addPropsOrPrompt - Within this function, calls to AuthOrder.addCredsToSession will ensure that the right authentication resides in the session.

     - **Modify addPropsOrPrompt ? <span style="color:orange">Yes - done</span>**